St. Ambrose is affordable, and we make paying for your degree possible through scholarships, grants, work-study, and more.

 8. Free Student Activities.
 We have a full calendar of great campus activities.

 9. Graduate in 4 years or less.
-Your academic advisor can help.
+Each academic program contains a 4-Year Plan to Graduate, and as always, ask your academic advisor for help.

 10. Earn college credit for stuff you already know: ask about the CLEP test.